Ralph Abercromby: Career

 The British fleet sailed on 25 April 1796 for Saint Lucia, landing the following day and establishing a beachhead.
 The French were soon repelled and retreated to the fort at Morne Fortune, which Abercromby decided to besiege.
 The garrison under General Goyrand surrendered to the British army 26 May.
 The island had been retaken at the cost of 566 men.
 A force of around 4,000 was left to hold Saint Lucia under the command of Colonel John Moore before Abercromby left for Saint Vincent at the beginning of June.

 Abercromby arrived on Saint Vincent 7 June with a force of just over 4,000.
 He marched his troops near to the insurgent base at Vigie Ridge and camped nearby as the British started to execute an encircling movement: Quartermaster General John Knox manoeuvred his men on the seaward side in order to prevent the enemy retreating north, and Lieutenant Colonel Dickens used the 34th Regiment as a diversion on the opposite side.
 Knox was able to cut off communications with the Vigie, whilst Dickens ousted the nearby Caribs to complete the encirclement.
 The black French commander, Marinier, signed terms of surrender on 11 June and the Caribs did 4 days later.
 The British took around 200 prisoners, with another 200 escaping into the jungle.
 Although some of the Caribs would remain in resistance until October, the rebellion had effectively been put down at the cost of 17 officers and 168 men killed or wounded.

-In February 1797, the General Abercromby launched the invasion of Trinidad.
+In February 1797 the General Abercromby launched the invasion of Trinidad.
 His squadron sailed through the Bocas and anchored off the coast of Chaguaramas.
 The Spanish Governor Chacón decided to capitulate without fighting.
 Trinidad thus became a British crown colony, with a French-speaking population of Catholic faith and Spanish laws.
 British rule was formalized under the Treaty of Amiens (1802).

-Afterwards, Abercromby secured possession of the settlements of Demerara and Essequibo in South America.
+Afterward Abercromby secured possession of the settlements of Demerara and Essequibo in South America.
 A major assault on the port of San Juan, Puerto Rico, in April 1797 failed after fierce fighting where both sides suffered heavy losses.